G-Kazantzidis/G-Kazantzidis/README.md

 - 👋 Hi, I’m George
 - 👀 I’m interested in biostatistics
-- 🌱 I’m currently learning Bayesian statistics
+- 🌱 Find more about me here https://georgekaza.lovable.app/
-- 💞️ I’m a PhD student working in statistical mediation methologies and a part time employee at Roche.
+- 💞️ I’m a PhD student working in statistical mediation methologies and an employee at Roche.
 - 📫 How to reach me : George_kazantzidis@outlook.com

 <!---